Skip to main content

 Graduation Photography

-App State, media outlets, and family and friends film Commencement Ceremonies.
+App State, media outlets, and family and friends film commencement ceremonies.
 Attendees may be included in photography or videos used to promote Appalachian State University.

 Personal Belongings